 - Surface Water capital projects will continue to be budgeted through the Surface Water Fund.

 - Projects budgeted for 2023 (not including carryovers from 2022) with individual New Budget Item requests.

 - Annual Programs

 - Annual ADA Upgrades Program

 - Annual Bike Transit Walk (By The Way) Program

 - Annual Pavement Preservation

 - Annual Pedestrian Crosswalk Enhancement Program

 - Annual Sidewalk Repair Program

-- Annual Traffic Calming Program
+- Annual Traffic Calming Program.

 - Other Projects

 - Big Gulch Trail Erosion Repair

 - Chennault Beach Rd Drainage Improvements Construction

-- Wastewater Treatment Plant Erosion Repairs
+- Wastewater Treatment Plant Erosion Repairs.

 - Project carryovers from 2022 include the following:

 - Annual Programs

 - Mukilteo Lane Geo

 - 61st Place Culvert Improvements

 - 5th Street Pedestrian & Bicycle Project (Design)

-- Japanese Gulch Daylighting
+- Japanese Gulch Daylighting.

+2023 Budget

-2022 Draft Budget Annual ADA Upgrades Pi rogram Previous Review: This is an ongoing, sustaining program begun in 2014.
-Upgrade public right-of-way infrastructure as prioriti ADA Transition Plan to be in compliance with the A Disabilities Act standards.
-Council Priority Capital Projects Amount Requested Nature of the expend liture?
-Ongoing Any Additional No Revenue?
-If Yes, \$25,000 Project eligible for REET II Fu Liantifu Dalam Expenditure Purpose and Justification curb ramps, sidewalks, c infrastructure for replace for implementation.
-This Program will fund p ch Disabilities Act, the City is required to have Transition rossings, etc.) that does not meet the 2010 ADA standar ement.
-The City began work on the Transition Plan in 2 rojects that will bring non-compliant infrastructure into adividuals of all abilities.
-This Program will be an ongo mpliant. rds and prioritizes the non-compliant 015, and is still in process of developing the Plan o compliance and improve accessibility
+Annual ADA Upgrades Program

+Previous Review: This is an ongoing, sustaining program begun in 2014.
+Upgrade public right-of-way infrastructure as prioritized in the City's ADA Transition Plan to be in compliance with the Americans with Disabilities Act standards.
+Fund Name

+Council Priority Capital Projects

+Amount Requested \$25,000 Nature of the expenditure?
+Ongoing Project eligible for REET II Funding Yes Any Additional No Revenue?
+If Yes, Identify Below

+Under the Americans with Disabilities Act, the City is required to have Transition Plan that identifies infrastructure (such as curb ramps, sidewalks, crossings, etc.) that does not meet the 2010 ADA standards and prioritizes the non-compliant infrastructure for replacement.
+The City began work on the Transition Plan in 2015, and is still in process of developing the Plan for implementation.

+This Program will fund projects that will bring non-compliant infrastructure into compliance and improve accessibility throughout the City for individuals of all abilities.
+This Program will be an ongoing effort until all public right-of-way infrastructure is ADA compliant.